linzjs/linz/docs/models.rst

 ``grid`` is used to customise the model index that is generated for each model.

-``grid`` should be an object, containing the following top-level keys:
+``grid`` should be an Object, containing the following top-level keys:

 - ``actions``
 - ``columns``